 Ans.
-Yes You cannot contest more than two bye-elections to the same House, if called simultaneously by the Election Commission.
+Yes.
+A candidate cannot contest more than two bye-elections to the same House, if called simultaneously by the Election Commission.
 (Refer: Section 33 (7) of Representation of People Act, 1951)

-Q.5 How many nomination papers can be filed for standing as a candidate inthe same Constitutency?
+Q.5 How many nomination papers can be filed for standing as a candidate in the same Constituency?

 Ans.
-Four(Refer: Proviso to section 33 (6) of Representation of People Act, 1951)
+Four.
+(Refer: Proviso to section 33 (6) of Representation of People Act, 1951)